IvanDemin3467/Dispatcher-OmSU/README.md

 def del_all_calendar_events(service, options):
     # This function deletes all events before given date
     # Also searches through all calendars for given user

+def load_into_spreadsheet(service, options, timetable):
+    # Input is: spreadsheet service, options dict and timetable object
+    # Call the Sheets API, creates new spreadsheet
+    # and loads data from timetable into spreadsheet
+    # Outputs link to created spreadsheet on the screen
 ```
 **structures**
 ```